djeada/Linux-Notes/notes/enviroment_variable.md

 ## Challenges

-1. Create and Execute a Script `greetings.sh`:
+I. Create and Execute a Script `greetings.sh`

 - Write a Bash script named `greetings.sh` that prints a welcome message.
 - Ensure it has executable permissions (`chmod +x greetings.sh`).
 - Modify the `PATH` environment variable to include the script's directory (`export PATH=$PATH:/path/to/script`).
 - Test executing the script from a different directory without its absolute path.

-2. Write a command or script using the `USER` environment variable to print a personalized message like "Hello, $USER!
+II.
+Write a command or script using the `USER` environment variable to print a personalized message like "Hello, $USER!
 Welcome back!".

-3. Use a command to display all currently set shell and environment variables (e.g., `set` or `env`).
+III.
+Use a command to display all currently set shell and environment variables (e.g., `set` or `env`).

-4. Arithmetic Operations with a Shell Variable:
+IV.
+Arithmetic Operations with a Shell Variable

 - Create a variable in your terminal session and assign a numeric value to it.
 - Perform and print a few arithmetic operations on this variable.

-5. Create and Display a New Environment Variable:
+V. Create and Display a New Environment Variable

 - Use the `export` command to create a new environment variable.
 - Print its value using `echo`.

-6. Display Environment Variables and Start a Clean Shell:
+VI.
+Display Environment Variables and Start a Clean Shell

 - Use `env` to display all current environment variables.
 - Start a new shell with a clean environment using `env -i`.

-7. Increment a Number in a Script with Environment Variable:
+VII.
+Increment a Number in a Script with Environment Variable

 - Write a shell script that increments a number stored in a variable each time it is run.
 - Store this number in an environment variable for persistence across executions.

-8. Find and Execute Files Using `PATH`:
+VIII.
+Find and Execute Files Using `PATH`

 - Use the `PATH` variable to locate an executable file on your system.
 - Add a new directory to the `PATH` (`export PATH=$PATH:/new/directory`).
 - Test executing a command from this new directory without its full path.